EPSRC Centre for Doctoral Training in Water Informatics: Science and Engineering (WISE)

 Please see our website for more details: www.wisecdt.org/

-This studentship is part of the Centre for Doctoral Training in Water Informatics: Science and Engineering (WISE CDT) which is a partnership between the universities of Exeter, Bath, Bristol and Cardiff.
-Having recruited over 40 new PhD researchers to the CDT over the past three years, the EPSRC funded CDT will admit its fourth cohort of PhD students in September 2017.
+Having recruited more than 60 new PhD researchers to the CDT over four years, the EPSRC funded CDT will admit its fifth cohort of PhD students in September 2018.

-The first year of the studentship includes the undertaking of a two semester Postgraduate School in Water Management & Informatics, based on the Streatham campus of the University of Exeter.
-This programme ensure that all students receive training in water informatics and wider research methodology training, increasing students’ research skills and enhancing inter-disciplinary awareness for careers in industry or academia.
+The first year of the studentship includes the undertaking of a two semester Postgraduate School in Water Management & Informatics, based at the University of Exeter.
+This programme ensures that all students receive training in water informatics and wider research methodology training, increasing students’ research skills and enhancing inter-disciplinary awareness for careers in industry or academia.

-By the end of the first year of the programme, students in the CDT will have developed their research proposal in light of the training received through the Postgraduate School, and with support and input from academic advisors and industry experts.
+By the end of the first year, students in the CDT will have developed their research proposal in light of the training received and with support from academic advisors and industry experts.

 The cohort attend an annual residential Summer School in the first two years of their programme, and have the opportunity to complete a 3 month research visit with an international academic partner or UK based industrial partner.

 Each year students also complete a Transferable Leaderships Skills Programme which provides enterprise-focused soft skills training, with particular emphasis on project management, knowledge exchange and public engagement.

-Students within the CDT have access to guest speakers from a wide variety of associated companies, such as IBM, Wessex Water, Arup and the Environment Agency, who play a pivotal role in the development of the CDT.
+Students within the CDT have access to guest speakers from a wide variety of associated companies, such as IBM, Wessex Water, Arup and the Environment Agency.

 |Value:||4 year studentship: Tuition fees and an annual stipend equivalent to current Research Council rates for UK/EU students.|